chriscrowe/docker-pihole-unbound/one-container/README.md

 ## Description

 This Docker deployment runs both Pi-Hole and Unbound in a single container.

 The base image for the container is the [official Pi-Hole container](https://hub.docker.com/r/pihole/pihole), with an extra build step added to install the Unbound resolver directly into to the container based on [instructions provided directly by the Pi-Hole team](https://docs.pi-hole.net/guides/unbound/).

 ## Usage

 First create a `.env` file to substitute variables for your deployment.

-### Docker variables

 ### Pi-hole environment variables